-Unrestricted Reserves held as at the year-end of €48,136 represent approximately 2 months cash flow and is not in line with the Reserve policy.
-Reserves held are sufficient to safeguard the continuity of the operations of the SVCC.
+Unrestricted reserves held as at the year-end of €133,939 represents approximately four months cash flow.
+This is currently not in line with the Reserves Policy, noted in the Directors / Trustees Report, that recommends a minimum of six months cash flow be held.
+However, the reserves held are sufficient to safeguard the continuity of the operations of the SVCC.